Sparxx/Ori/README.md

 If you'd like to tip you can send sol to sparx.sol

-* Indicates private/paid module - if interested dm @sparxlol on discord or twitter
+"*" Indicates private/paid module - if interested dm @sparxlol on discord or twitter

 ## Features

 - Telegram scraping
 - Discord scraping
+- Ethereum* / Solana support
+- Copytrade Scraper Utilities*

 ## Documentation